fchb1239/Calculator/README.md

 # Calculators
-I was very bored so I made calculators in a lot of languages :D
+I was very bored so I made calculators in a bunch of languages :D

 FYI, not supposed to be good code.
 It's just made to work.